IDMNYU/DM997X-Thesis-FA15/dm997x_ms_thesis_resources.md

+### DM-GY 997X MS Thesis In Digital Media
+##### Fall 2015 • De Angela L. Duff • Wednesdays • 7:30-10:20pm • 2MTC MAGNET 811

+---

+## RECOMMENDED RESOURCES

-### ADDITIONAL RECOMMENDED TIME MANAGEMENT & PRODUCTIVITY RESOURCES BEYOND PERSONAL KANBAN
+### TIME MANAGEMENT & PRODUCTIVITY RESOURCES BEYOND PERSONAL KANBAN

 Hope these resources help.
 They've helped me, but the secret is discipline, focus, and prioritizing (which requires not doing something else).
 No system is a magic cure.
 A system only works if you use it daily.
 * [Personal Kanban](http://www.personalkanban.com)